EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 console.log(person1 === person2); // false
 ```

-- when you are comparing objects, it is done by reference to the object itself, NOT the values inside of it.
-So even if the content is exactly the same, it is NOT the same object.
+- when you are comparing objects, it is done by reference to the object itself, NOT the values inside of it
+- even if the content is exactly the same, it is NOT the same object

 **What's going on here?**